yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 -------- | -------------- | ------------------------
 20103 | OVER_LIST_SIZE| The element count exceeded the maximum.
 120002 | INVALID VALUE| Value is invalid.
-120018 | DUPLICATE VALUE| Value is overlapped.
-Please use different value.
+120018 | DUPLICATE VALUE| Duplicated Ad group ID.
 120022 | DEACTIVATED| Invalid ID has been specified.
 120024 | INVALID RELATION| Relation is invalid.
 210103 | UNMATCH PLACEHOLDER TYPE| Inappropriate combination of placeholderType and feedItemId.